-Baseball Sask will once again send the top 20 first and second year midget players to the Baseball Canada Cup/Canada Summer Games in Winnipeg, MB July 29 - August 4.
-All eligible players who are interested in furthering their baseball careers collegiate or professionally are encouraged to attend one of the ID camps.
-Check www.baseballsask.ca for times and locations for the camps.
+Baseball Sask will once again send the top 20 first and second year midget players to the Baseball Canada Cup in Moncton, NB from August 8-12, 2018.
+All eligible players who are interested in furthering their baseball careers collegiate or professionally are encouraged.